howard-haowen/blog.ai/_posts/draft-IOL.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRzIAb2rdQHWSHOreVPJDz2oViOS9ybACd5mmjx-8TYBAuGbbhOSUHiW319fw5cu4xDreO2mCD8FcJd/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## A problem set from Taiwan
 In addition to the slides, I created a problem set based on a language of Taiwan, which is called Kavalan.
 You've probably heard of this name because of [Kavalan Whisky](https://edition.cnn.com/travel/article/taiwan-whisky-kavalan/index.html).
 That's right.
+This is the same Kavalan we're talking about here.
+I wrote my MA thesis on this language, so

 | SN| Kavalan | English  |
 |--|:-|:-|